An Overview of Air Compressor Accessories

 Many air compressors come pre–fitted in roll cages, so it’s advisable to bear this feature in mind when shopping for a unit.
 You can also buy roll cages separately for use with pre–bought compressors.
 However, it’s important to look for the following qualities when buying an aftermarket roll cage:

-- A low center of gravity, which generally lowers the risk of such units flipping over
+• A low center of gravity, which generally lowers the risk of such units flipping over

-- A flat, wide structure, as this allows for better ground stability
+• A flat, wide structure, as this allows for better ground stability

-- A heavy underlying skid plate, which can boost the overall strength of the roll cage
+• A heavy underlying skid plate, which can boost the overall strength of the roll cage

 A solid, balanced roll cage to keep your air compressor encased greatly reduces the likelihood of damage, even during the most intense of operations.

-Filters
+6. Filters

 Throughout the complex series of processes that turn ambient air into compressed air, various impurities can enter the mix.
 Before the compressor delivers air to the end tool, it must remove these impurities or else applications will be rendered unsatisfactory.
-With the use of a filter on your air compressor, unwanted elements are removed from the process and applications run smoother and more efficiently.
+A leading cause of inefficient and underpowered compressed air systems is dirty filters.

 The impurities that are known to corrupt the process of a compressed air system consist primarily of the following elements:

-- Moisture — In hot settings, moisture can be present in the ambient air that enter a compressor’s inlet valve.
+• Moisture: In hot settings, moisture can be present in the ambient air that enter a compressor’s inlet valve.

-- Condensate — This is inevitable in most compressors due to the intense heat generated by the process.
+• Condensate: This is inevitable in most compressors due to the intense heat generated by the process.

-- Oil — Oil can seep into compressed air from the lubricated inner mechanisms.
+• Oil: Oil can seep into compressed air from the lubricated inner mechanisms.
 It can also arrive through the inlet via airborne particulates

-- Gases — These can get drawn into the compressor and infect the resulting air with musty smells and harmful contaminants
+• Gases: These can get drawn into the compressor and infect the resulting air with musty smells and harmful contaminants

 The majority of air compressors come equipped with filters, but replacements are necessary over time, as filters wear out due to trapped impurities.
 For added dryness, most of today’s filters are also equipped with desiccants, which absorb moisture from the air.